Two-scale homogenization for a general class of high contrast PDE systems with periodic coefficients: A generic class of degeneracies and related properties.

-The above construction also ensures that $u_1$ is determined uniquely up to any function from $V$, in particular is unique in $V^\bot$. \end{proof} The above listed properties, in particular those in Theorems \ref{thmsolv} and \ref{weyldec}, allow to pass to the limit in equation \eqref{pde}, equivalently in its weak form \eqref{weak}, as we execute in the next section.
+The above listed properties, in particular those in Theorems \ref{thmsolv} and \ref{weyldec}, allow to pass to the limit in equation \eqref{pde}, equivalently in its weak form \eqref{weak}, as we execute in the next section.